Understanding chainsaw chain types does not need to be complicated.

 - use case

-Whether you are simply processing firewood or dropping trees, you need the right chain for the right job.
-It’s not worth taking the risk by getting the blade you think you need.
+Whether processing firewood or dropping trees, you need the right chain for the right job.
+It’s not worth taking the risk of getting the blade you think you need.

 If you want to order a new chainsaw chain online and can’t make it into a store, the best place to go for advice is Facebook.